 This book project examines transnational labor activism and activist discourses developed in relation to the deadliest garment industrial disaster in human history, the 2013 collapse of Rana Plaza – a factory building housing five garment factories in Savar, Bangladesh, and continued until the global COVID-19 pandemic in 2020.
 It examines the gendered, racialized, classed, and (trans)national trajectory of labor organizing around the Accord, the Alliance, and the COVID-19 pandemic proposing diverging concepts of safety, security, and labor rights, and the challenges that arise when these concepts clash in various local, global, physical, and virtual organizing spaces.
 Drawing on seven-year-long physical and digital ethnographic observations and interviews, this project specifically investigates what it means for grassroots labor organizers in the Global South, who are often restricted by national borders and neoliberal socio-economic-political forces, to engage in transnational solidarity building.

 Rodgers, Yana, and Nafisa Tanjeem.
-2020.
-“Women in the Asia Pacific.”
-In Understanding Contemporary Asia Pacific (Second Edition), edited by Katherine Palmer Kaup, Bounder and London: Lynne Rienner Publishers.
-(Under contract – Forthcoming)
+2021.
+“The Roles of Women.”
+In Understanding Contemporary Asia Pacific (Second Edition), edited by Katherine Palmer Kaup, 353-384.
+Bounder and London: Lynne Rienner Publishers.

 Tanjeem, Nafisa and Aditi Sabur.
 2018.
 “Bangladesh: The Institutionalization of Women and Gender Studies in Higher Education.”
 In Education in South Asia and the Indian Ocean Islands, edited by Debotri Dhar and Hema Letchamanan, 29-46.
 London and New York: Bloomsbury Publishing.